Topological properties of positively curved manifolds with symmetry: Introduction

 \section{Introduction}

 The question of whether a given smooth manifold admits a Riemannian metric with positive sectional curvature is nearly as old as the subject of Riemannian geometry itself.
-The classical Gauss--Bonnet theorem

-relating the sectional curvature $K$ of a compact surface $M$ to its Euler characteristic, $\chi(M)$, can be considered a first classification theorem of that kind: The only compact $2$--manifold of positive curvature is the $2$--sphere or the real projective plane.
-Moreover it poses one of the motivational questions for this article: To which degree does positive curvature determine the Euler characteristic?
-We shall approach an answer to this under mild symmetry assumptions.

-Given the historic dimension of the topic, it is somewhat surprising that there exists few known examples of smooth manifolds admitting such metrics.
-In fact, besides the rank one symmetric spaces $\s^n$, $\cc\pp^n$, $\hh\pp^n$ and $\operatorname{Ca}\pp^2$, there are no known simply connected manifolds in dimensions above 24 that admit metrics with positive sectional curvature.
-See Ziller \cite{Ziller07} for a survey of known examples and \cite{Dearricott11, Grove-Verdiani-Ziller11, Petersen-Wilhelm09pre} for recent examples in dimension seven.
+However, there are not many known examples of manifolds admitting positive sectional curvature.
+In addition to spheres and projectives spaces, only a short list of families arise (see Ziller \cite{Ziller07} for a survey of examples, and see Dearricott \cite{Dearricott11}, Grove--Verdiani--Ziller \cite{GroveVerdianiZiller11}, and Petersen--Wilhelm \cite{PetersenWilhelm09pre} for two new examples in dimension seven).

-The complementary task of proving that certain manifolds do not admit a positively curved metric has proven just as difficult.
-Indeed, for simply connected manifolds that admit a nonnegatively curved metric, there is not a single example that is known not to admit positive sectional curvature.
-The famous conjecture of Hopf that $\s^2 \times \s^2$ does not admit a positively curved metric, and the fact that it remains open, illustrates how little is known about this question.
+The complementary task of proving obstructions to positive curvature has proven to be just as difficult.
+In fact, for simply connected closed manifolds, every known topological obstruction to positive sectional curvature is already an obstruction to non-negative sectional curvature.

-The only known obstructions to simply connected manifolds admitting positive sectional curvature are already obstructions for weaker curvature properties.
-For example, due to Lichnerowicz--Hitchin, a non-vanishing $\hat A$--genus (respectively $\alpha$--invariant) obstructs the existence of a metric of positive scalar curvature given on a compact spin manifold.
-Note that a metric of nonnegative scalar curvature can be deformed to a metric of positive scalar curvature.
-Another example is the \emph{Gromov Betti number bound} stating that a compact manifold $M^n$ that admits a nonnegatively curved metric satisfies $\sum \dim H_i(M;\mathbb{F}) < C(n)$ for all coefficient fields $\mathbb{F}$, where $C(n)$ is a constant depending only on $n$.
-In particular, this implies an upper bound, albeit a large one, for the Euler characteristic of $M$.

-A conjecture corresponding nicely to this bound is due to Bott.
-It states that a compact $n$--manifold admitting (almost) nonnegative sectional curvature is (rationally) elliptic.
-A consequence of this would be that the Betti numbers are bounded by those of the $n$--torus, that is, the conjecture would imply that the Gromov constant $C(n)$ could be taken to be $2^n$, as conjectured by Gromov.
-For simply connected $n$--manifolds, the Bott conjecture would imply $\chi(M)\leq 2^{n/2}$, as is the case for a product of two-dimensional spheres.

-Another crucial conjecture in the field is the conjecture by Hopf claiming that the Euler characteristic of a positively curved manifold of even dimension is positive.
-However, general confirmations of all of these conjectures remain elusive.